scaralbi/scaralbi.github.io/content/resources/resources.md

 ---
-title: Resources
+title: Coding
-tags: ['resources']
+tags: ['coding']
 ---
-*This is an archive of essays, protocols, scripts, lecture notes, practicals and other resources*
+*This is an archive of scripts and possibly incomplete documentation*
 ---

 # Code

-## Lab protocols and calculators#

 - [GoldenGate Calculator](https://cakelabdna.github.io/2768cd316e26196a473a415dc9bdb2c707f1dbd4/index.html)
 Online calculator for DNA Assembly.